Home > Best Places to Stay in San Francisco

 Union Square is the heart of downtown San Francisco.
 It’s centrally located, close to lots of public transportation, and there are many hotels with some of the best high-rise views of the city.
 The area is perfect for those who love to shop.
 It is filled with boutiques, art galleries, department stores, retail shops, and salons, and considered one of the best shopping districts in the world.
 A highlight for those staying in Union Square is the Cable Car Turnaround at the intersection of Powell and Market Street.
 You’ll be able to see the drivers get out of the trolleys and turn the massive cable cars around to point to the direction they came from and head back to Fisherman’s Wharf.

-Best Hotels: Four Seasons San Francisco • Westin St. Francis • Chancellor Hotel Best Boutique Hotels: Hotel G • Hotel Zeppelin Best Moderate Hotel: Villa Florence
+Best Hotels: Four Seasons San Francisco • Westin St. Francis • Chancellor Hotel Best Boutique Hotels: Hotel G • Hotel Zeppelin Best Midrange Hotel: Villa Florence

-Best Hotel: Hotel Fairmont Heritage Place Ghirardelli Square Best Cheap/Moderate Hotels: Hotel Riu Plaza Fisherman’s Wharf • Hyatt Centric Fisherman’s Wharf San Francisco Best Hostel: HI San Francisco Fisherman’s Wharf
+Best Hotel: Hotel Fairmont Heritage Place Ghirardelli Square Best Cheap/Midrange Hotels: Hotel Riu Plaza Fisherman’s Wharf • Hyatt Centric Fisherman’s Wharf San Francisco Best Hostel: HI San Francisco Fisherman’s Wharf

 Haight-Ashbury is an intersection of two streets and also the name of the neighborhood.
 It is famously known as the home of the ‘Summer of Love’ in 1967.
 The Grateful Dead, Janis Joplin, and Jefferson Airplane were just a few of the famous bands during this time that lived in the neighborhood and were known for playing free shows.
 There are still plenty of tie-dye t-shirts at the many hippie-centric shops and second-hand stores.
 You’ll also find the neighborhood is gentrifying a bit with a few higher-end shops and cafés, though it still has some of San Francisco’s beautiful Victorian homes.
 Haight-Ashbury also borders Golden Gate Park where you can find many museums, walking and hiking trails, and the botanical garden.

-Best Cheap/Moderate Hotels: The Stanyan Park Hotel • The Red Victorian
+Best Cheap/Midrange Hotels: The Stanyan Park Hotel • The Red Victorian

 4. Hayes Valley